yaoxkkkkk/SNVcalling/README.md

 ## What to output

 - Basic set of SNP and INDEL (filtered with missingrate < 0.9 and MAF > 0.0005)
-- Core set of SNP (filtered with missingrate < 0.9 and MAF > 0.05, could be used for GWAS and [population structure analysis](https://github.com/yaoxkkkkk/Population-structure-analysis-pipeline))
+- Core set of SNP (filtered with missingrate < 0.9 and MAF > 0.05, could be used for [population structure analysis](https://github.com/yaoxkkkkk/Population-structure-analysis-pipeline))

 ## Usage